StephenSHorton/StephenSHorton/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Stephen Horton.
-I'm a junior developer looking for a GREAT place to start my career!
+I'm a software engineer looking for a long term job.
 Here's what you'll love about me:

 - I am an expert in javascript
 - I love building websites using React